-International experience includes Exhibitions in Japan, Australia, USA, Germany, Denmark, Belgium, Holland, Ireland and the Czech Republic.
+International experience includes exhibitions and research activities in Norway, Japan, Australia, USA, Germany, Denmark, Belgium, Holland, Ireland and the Czech Republic.

-Caroline is currently Senior Lecturer of Fine Art teaching on the BA (Hons) Fine Art Programme.
+I currently teach on the BA (Hons) Fine Art Programme.

-She has previously been employed as an Arts lecturer by The University of Brighton, Nottingham Trent University, Loughborough University, De Montfort University, New College Nottingham and South Nottingham College.
+I have previously been employed as an Associate Lecturer at The University of Brighton, Nottingham Trent University, De Montfort University, New College Nottingham and South Nottingham College.

-She has also had the role as visiting academic at Monash University, Melbourne, and The Victorian College of the Arts, Melbourne, Australia.
-She Taught and was postgraduate assessor for MA Fine Art Programme at Nottingham Trent University
+I was a visiting academic at Monash University, Melbourne, and The Victorian College of the Arts, Melbourne, Australia.
+I taught and was postgraduate assessor for MA Fine Art Programme at Nottingham Trent University.

 Membership of professional bodies